← Back to research

 Pi

-Pi is a minimal, extensible terminal coding agent by Mario Zechner (libGDX creator) with 14K+ stars — the engine behind OpenClaw, emphasizing primitives over features.
+Pi is a minimal, extensible terminal coding agent created by Mario Zechner (libGDX creator), now stewarded by Earendil — 61K+ stars, the engine behind OpenClaw, emphasizing primitives over features.

 Key takeaways